69 Simply Adorable Easter Craft Ideas

 36. Yarn Easter Egg Wreath

 This beautiful and unique wreath will look great in any room of your home.
-Find the directions at the SWEET survival site.
+Find the directions at Where the Smiles Have Been site.

 37. Decoupage Eggs